 - Seizing all the relevant and essential information of customers retrieved from various channels and sources (like emails, Social media and mobile).

 - The information collaboratively integrating and inheriting all data into a central knowledge base with an overall organization view.

 3. Collaborative CRM:

-Collaborative CRM deals with synchronization and integration of customer interaction and channels of communications like phone, email, fax, web, etc. with the intent of referencing the customers a consistent and systematic way.
-It entangles various departments of organization like sales, marketing, finance and service and shares the customer information among them to highlight a better understanding of customers.
-The information regarding a specific service which is not installed in the company’s environment and intimated by the customers can be transferred to the service department to improve or install that particular service in-house.
+Collaborative CRM focused on the synchronization and integration of customer interaction and channels of communications via phone, email, fax, web, etc. A Consistency and Systematic approach refer to the customer’s intention in collaboration CRM.
+It implicates various departments of an organization such as planning, sales, marketing, Accounting & billing, customer support service and shares the customer data among them to get a better understanding of customers with respect to the organization.
+The information regarding a specific service which is not installed in the company’s environment which was informed by the customers can be transferred to the service department to improve or install that particular service in-house.

 Collaborative CRM can be broadly identified in two aspects:

 This management process deals with designing the communication or interaction channel process within an organization which is specific to customer interaction and finally enhancing the extent of communication between both the parties.
 The communication channel depends on the customers’ preference for how they require the interaction to be dealt with.

 2. Channel Management –